git-hut/keyboard-lessons/README.md

 # Keyboard Lessons

-The credit for the original code for this lesson goes to [Raj Suhail](https://codepen.io/irajsuhail) for his [CodePen repository](https://codepen.io/irajsuhail/pen/mYMZVm).
+Instructions and tools for learning about the keyboard.
+The credit for the original code in this repo goes to [Raj Suhail](https://github.com/irajsuhail) for his [CodePen repository](https://codepen.io/irajsuhail/pen/mYMZVm).